Fairey Swordfish

-The Fairey Swordfish is a biplane torpedo bomber, designed by the Fairey Aviation Company.
+The Fairey Swordfish is a retired biplane torpedo bomber, designed by the Fairey Aviation Company.
 Originating in the early 1930s, the Swordfish, nicknamed "Stringbag", was principally operated by the Fleet Air Arm of the Royal Navy.
 It was also used by the Royal Air Force (RAF), as well as several overseas operators, including the Royal Canadian Air Force (RCAF) and the Royal Netherlands Navy.
 It was initially operated primarily as a fleet attack aircraft.
-During its later years, the Swordfish was increasingly used as an anti-submarine and training platform.
+During its later years, the Swordfish was increasingly used for anti-submarine and training duties.
 The type was in frontline service throughout the Second World War.

-Despite being outmoded by 1939, the Swordfish achieved some spectacular successes during the war.
-Notable events included sinking one battleship and damaging two others of the Regia Marina (the Italian navy) during the Battle of Taranto, and the famous attack on the German battleship Bismarck, which contributed to her eventual demise.
-Swordfish sank a greater tonnage of Axis shipping than any other Allied aircraft during the war.
-The Swordfish remained in front-line service until V-E Day, having outlived some of the aircraft intended to replace it.
+Despite being obsolescent, the Swordfish achieved some spectacular successes during the war, including sinking one battleship and damaging two others belonging to the Regia Marina (the Italian navy) during the Battle of Taranto, and the famous attack on the German battleship Bismarck, which contributed to her eventually being sunk.
+Swordfishes sank a greater tonnage of Axis shipping than any other Allied aircraft during the war.
+The Swordfish remained in front-line service until V-E Day, having outlasted some of the aircraft intended to replace it.